 Before I go into homeopathy, I first want to address some confusion regarding what it is.
 In a handful of social media discussions, people equated homeopathy with natural remedies like oils, herbs, and plant extracts, or alternative treatments like acupuncture, chiropractic, and massage.
 Those are not homeopathy, so let’s address the others so you can compare them somewhat knowledgeably.

 Oils, herbs, and plant extracts are used in medicine all the time, and are often quite helpful—such as putting aloe vera on a sunburn for instance.
 They’ve been tested, their effectiveness is often well understood.
+As this article in Positive Health Wellness points out, there are many other natural alternatives as well.

 Doctors may even recommend them from time to time to patients, but it’s important to understand that these are usually for things you would not necessarily see a doctor for in the first place, like a simple stomach ache, or other minor ailments.